Vyral/base-template/_posts/2020-05-18-embracing-the-new-normal.md

 date: 2020-05-18 14:25:33
 tags:
   - Real Estate
-excerpt: 'When you’re ready to return to the market, we’ll be here for you.'
+excerpt: When you’re ready to return to the market, we’ll be here for you.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Bob+Sokoler/Embracing+the+New+Normal.mp4
 pullquote: